frattalab/rna_seq_snakemake/README.md

 - [Testing and updating the pipeline](#testing-and-updating-the-pipeline)
 - [Checklist before pull requests](#what-to-do-before-pull-requests-or-feature-additions)

-The only thing you should need to edit is the config.yaml file.
+The only thing you should need to edit is the config.yaml file (and DESeq2comparisons.yaml file if you are running DESeq2).
 All directory paths should end with a trailing /

 ### How to make a sample sheet
 The necessary columns are